rreganjr/rreganjr.github.io/_posts/2020-01-21-NotesOnTheDesignOfEverydayThings.md

 ---
 layout: post
-title: 'Notes on - The Design of Everyday Things'
+title: Notes on - The Design of Everyday Things
 ---

 *It's not your fault - bad user experience is the fault of the designer.*